Article contents

 So when it comes to actual fees, you’ll normally pay a percentage of your total investments every year.
 And this is in the region of 2% per year as an average.

-In fact the Financial Conduct Authority found that the average fee over a year 10 period was 2.14%.
+In fact the Financial Conduct Authority (FCA) found that the average fee over a 10 year period was 2.14%.
 And this was made up of an initial charge of 2.4% (for the work that goes into building the right strategy) and then an ongoing fee every year of 0.8% (to manage your investments).

 And this also includes the fees within the investments themselves, which average around 1.1% per year.
 (You’ll pay investment fees wherever you invest your money.)